Skip to Content

 Truma, a leading European RV component supplier, has been gaining steady traction in the North American market with its on-demand heaters and combination furnace/water heaters.
 We’ve had a Truma Combi on every RV we’ve rented abroad, and they provide fantastic heat AND hot water for the whole rig.

-Among our Truma’s long list of great features is the quickest, easiest winterizing process you could imagine.
-We can literally winterize the unit in about 30 seconds!
+Among Truma’s long list of great features is the quickest, easiest winterizing process you could imagine.
+We could literally winterize the unit in about 30 seconds!

-The Truma AquaGo on-demand water heater is fast becoming a popular choice in North America.
-We had an AquaGo Comfort Plus model installed in our rig a couple of years ago, and we absolutely love it.
+Another model, the Truma AquaGo on-demand water heater, is fast becoming a popular choice in North America.
+We had an AquaGo Comfort Plus model installed in our old RV, and we absolutely loved it.

-With a very small water tank, it’s not actually “tankless,” hence the more accurate “on demand” designation.
-It also runs on propane only, but uses such a small amount (it’s VERY efficient), that we’re fine with using it even when connected to shore power.
+With a very small water tank, the AquaGo isn’t actually “tankless,” hence the more accurate “on demand” designation.
+It also runs on propane only but uses such a small amount (it’s VERY efficient) that we were fine with using it even when connected to shore power (where we’d normally switch to using 120V AC to heat water to save propane).

 Split photo showing an external view of the Truma AquaGo alongside the interior controls of the unit

-We love our Truma AquaGo Comfort Plus.
-We had ours installed to replace a standard water heater in our 2005 Newmar Mountain Aire, but these awesome on-demand water heaters are a great standard feature in some newer RVs.
+We loved our Truma AquaGo Comfort Plus.
+We had ours installed to replace a standard water heater in our 2005 Newmar Mountain Aire, but these excellent on-demand water heaters are a great standard feature in some newer RVs.

 Girard